AnaBoca/AnaBoca/README.md

 ### FRONT-END DEVELOPER && POET

 ✍️ Background: I have a Masters of Fine Arts in creative writing with an emphasis in poetry and taught writing courses at the university level.<br />
-👩‍💻 2021 Goals: I want to competently use Angular, React, and Vue.
-I already know how to use React somewhat competently and am currently learning Angular.<br />
+👩‍💻 2022 Goals: Go from a green dev to a mid-level dev.<br />
 🤪 Fun Fact: I am a home organization hobbyist.<br />

 ### CONNECT WITH ME